uherman/jstern/README.md

 > You can install `stern` by following the instructions on its [official GitHub repository](https://github.com/stern/stern).

-- **Cargo**: To be able to build the project, you need to have Rust and Cargo installed.

-> You can install Rust and Cargo by following the instructions on the [official Rust website](https://www.rust-lang.org/tools/install).

 ## Installation

 Download the latest release from the [releases page](https://github.com/uherman/jstern/releases) and extract the binary to a directory in your system path.

 ### Build from Source

-1. Make sure you have all [prerequisites](#prerequisites) installed.
+1. Make sure you have [Rust and Cargo](https://www.rust-lang.org/tools/install) installed on your system.
 2. Clone this repository and build the project:

 ```